If Your Vagina Itches, This Might Be Why

 Other Irritation

 “Non-infectious causes also greatly contribute to many cases of vaginal itching,” Midcalf explains.
-If your vulva has come into contact with a material such as “scented feminine hygiene products, soaps, detergents, and latex, to name a few,” you may experience itching.
+If your vulva has come into contact with scented feminine hygiene products, soaps, or detergents, you may experience itching.
 This can be cured by simply stopping contact — for example, changing your detergent or making sure to wear breathable cotton underwear.

 Advertisement